FroGGog/NewJorney/README.md

 or sawmill, create armies and attack your opponets.

 ## Updates
+### v 1.0.5
+- Projectiles now can collide with enemies
+- Projectiles now can attack enemies on hit
+- Enemies now can die
+- Changed some projectile properties
+- Started removing rects and change them on sprites
+- Started creating turrets area of shooting
+- Created world fill mechanics(world now will be filled with stones and bushes)
+- Bug fixes

 ### v 1.0.4
 - Turrets now can shoot enemies
 - Turrest choose closest enemy to them